michaelgundlach/freecell/README.md

 ## TODOs

+- race code to the side
 - feedback the more free cells you add
-- race code to the side
 - settings (easily extensible to add silly stuff over time?)
 - win animation
-- more button disappears, not fades out, when you click it

 - Nice background color/image
 - random photos on AJQK
+- music on intro, with floaty tiger.  what a cool sound!

 Finally:
 - PR playing_cards changes